Hadronic decay of vector charmonium from the lattice: Conclusions and outlook

 This study can also be expanded modifying the heavy-quark mass.
 Lowering $\kappa_{\Pcharm}$ towards values closer to $\kappa_{\Pstrange}$, we would approach the transition $\HepProcess{\Pphi\to\PK\APK}$, while increasing $\kappa_{\Pcharm}$ up to $\kappa_{\Pbottom}$, we would draw nearer to $\HepProcess{\PUpsilonFourS\to\PB\APB}$.
 In practice, we believe that distillation \cite{HadronSpectrum:2009krc} is a prerequisite to correctly isolate the spectrum at a wide variety of heavy-quark masses and reduce the statistical uncertainties.
 The method presented here could be applied to simulations with more dynamical flavors, although care should be taken that final-state interactions are small to prevent large \acp{fve} due to \acp{ptbc}.
 In relation to the ${}^3P_0$ quark model, we could perform a comparison with \cite{Segovia:2012cd}, and see if the lattice results in the continuum limit can be described with the functional dependence of $\beta$ given there, which is fitted to the experiment.

 \acknowledgments

 The work of TSJ was supported by Agence Nationale de la Recherche under the contract ANR-17-CE31-0019, and by the STFC Consolidated Grant ST/X000494/1 Particle Theory at the Higgs Centre.
 This work is supported in part (J.N. and J.H.) by the program “Netzwerke 2021”, an initiative of the Ministry of Culture and Science of the State of Northrhine Westphalia, in the NRW-FAIR network, funding code NW21-024-A. Additionally, this work is supported by the German Research Foundation (DFG) through the Research Training Group “GRK 2149: Strong and Weak Interactions – from Hadrons to Dark Matter” (J.N. and J.H.).
 This project was granted access to the HPC resources of TGCC (2024-A0160502271) by GENCI.
 Parts of the calculations for this publication were performed on the HPC cluster PALMA II of the University of Münster, subsidised by the DFG (INST 211/667-1).
-The authors thank Alain Le Yaouanc for fruitful discussions.
+J.H. would like to thank the long-term workshop on HHIQCD2024 at the Yukawa Institute for Theoretical Physics (YITP-T-24-02) for giving him a chance for useful discussions as this work was finished.
+The authors thank Alain Le Yaouanc and Antonin Portelli for fruitful discussions.

 \acrodef{apbc}[anti-PBC]{anti-periodic boundary condition} \acrodef{ape}[APE]{Array Processor Experiment} \acrodef{cg}[CG]{Clebsch-Gordan} \acrodef{cls}[CLS]{Coordinated Lattice Simulations} \acrodef{cm}[CM]{centre-of-mass} \acrodef{chpt}[ChPT]{chiral perturbation theory} \acrodef{ddhmc}[DD-HMC]{domain decomposition hybrid Monte Carlo} \acrodef{fve}[FVE]{finite-volume effect} \acrodef{gevp}[GEVP]{generalized eigenvalue problem} \acrodef{lqcd}[LQCD]{lattice QCD} \acrodef{pbc}[PBC]{periodic boundary condition} \acrodef{ptbc}[PTBC]{partially twisted boundary condition} \acrodef{qcd}[QCD]{quantum chromo dynamics} \acrodef{tbc}[TBC]{twisted boundary condition}